|

 Chronological Entries 2021-May, 2022+

-The Resources List has resulted in an inflated web page that has become increasingly challenging to navigate.
+The Resources List has expanded to the point that it has become increasingly challenging to navigate.
 As a result, we decided to break it into four separate sites.
-There is some overlap; but they are complemen-tary and each should be viewed in order to learn about all of the links to further information on the general topic of disabilities.
+There is some overlap; but they are complementary and each should be viewed in order to learn about all of the links to further information on the general topic of disabilities.
 The present site is arranged chronologically based roughly on the time at which the post was first brought to our attention.
 There is no attempt to place related topics next to each other.
-We have however added key words to each entry (Re: xxxx ) to facilitate use of a search engine to locate particular items of interest.
+We have however added key words to many of the entries (Re: xxxx ) to facilitate use of a search engine to locate particular items of interest.
 The other sites you may want to visit are:

 (Some of the following topics are addressed in no particular order)